moondance-labs/tanssi-docs/node-operators/appchain-node/rpc-systemd.md

 ---
-title: Run an RPC Node Using Systemd
+title: Run an Network node Using Systemd
 description: Learn how to set up and run a Tanssi appchain node using Systemd, which allows you to have your own RPC endpoint to interact with your appchain.
 icon: simple-linux
 ---